 SE corner of great house Pueblo A looking north.
 Testing of Pit Structure 28 (bottom), Kiva E (top), and Pit Structure 25 (right).
 From drone, Field School Aug 8, 2017

-Kiva D (see above) showing southern ventilator recess opening.
-Note plaster on walls.
-Seven coats of red, white, and gray plaster were applied to the walls.
-As is the case with all of the kivas in Sector 7, Kiva D contained no pilasters or floor mounted roof supports.
-This one was built around A.D.
-1000 and was abandoned at about 1080 or 1100.
+Kiva D masonry from floor level to top of bench.
+Tabular stone in this style was incorporated into the penultimate addition to the great house Pueblo A. As is the case with all of the kivas in Sector 7, Kiva D contained no pilasters or floor mounted roof supports.
+This kiva was built around AD 1000 and abandoned at about 1080 or 1100.

 Plan view of ritually decommissioned Pit Structure 25.
 It burned along with the possessions of those who used it.
 The floor was prepared for the final act of deliberately setting the building ablaze.
 Accelerants were systematically used for this purpose.
 Without multiple simultaneous fires and oxygen access, it was not an easy process to get a pit structure to catch ablaze.
 An incredible mix of perfectly usable artifacts was loaded into this pit structure just prior to setting it on fire.

 Structure 26 Basketmaker III pit room abandoned in early to mid 8th century.
 This is one of many structures built under and around the Pueblo A great house.